tytia/Unity-Chess-GUI/README.md

 # Unity-Chess-GUI
-A work-in-progress Chess GUI developed in Unity with an aim to be host games with UCI-compatible engines.
+A work-in-progress Chess GUI developed in Unity with the aim to host games against or between UCI-compatible engines.
+Intended to be lightweight, providing basic analysis capability.